moodyjmz/react-list/README.md

 Things I am not happy with and would change:

 - CSS vs SASS, this is a choice, however I feel hampered by CSS alone
+- Not using something like bootstrap...
+I wanted to use CSS alone though
 - Tests, there is not enough testing
 - Organisation of TS types and interfaces - this is not uniform and grew organically
 - Lack of suspense or error boundaries